corrode/corrode.github.io/content/podcast/s05e04-roc/index.md

 - [Zig](https://ziglang.org/) - Better than Rust?
 - [Rust in Production: Zed](https://corrode.dev/podcast/s03e01-zed/) - Our interview with Richard's colleague with more details about Zed
-- Richards blogpost about migrating - Send in by many listeners
+- [Richards blogpost about migrating from Rust to Zig](https://gist.github.com/rtfeldman/77fb430ee57b42f5f2ca973a3992532f) - Sent in by many listeners
 - [Elm](https://elm-lang.org/) - Initial inspiration for Roc
 - [NoRedInk](https://www.noredink.com/) - Richard's first experience with Elm
 - [Haskell](https://www.haskell.org/) - A workable Elm on the backend substitute